What is online reputation management?

 A balanced approach

-As you can see, SEO and PR fuse together to form the foundation of ORM.
+As you can see, SEO and PR work together to form the foundation of online reputation management.

-It’s imperative to work with reputation management experts who intimately understand search algorithms as well as the subtleties and nuance of PR.
+That’s why it’s imperative to work with reputation management experts who intimately understand search algorithms as well as the subtleties and nuances of PR.
 Otherwise, you could end up with tons of great content that nobody sees, or a search landscape filled with robotic, poorly written copy.